eivindeb/fixed-wing-gym/README.md

     * **low** Float.
 Sets the minimum desired value for the target state.
     * **high** Float.
 Sets the maximum desired value for the target state.
     * **bound** Float.
 Sets the goal bounds around the desired value for the target state.
 If current value of state is inside this bound, the goal criterion for this state is satisfied.
     * **delta** Float.
 Sets the maximum difference in initial condition for state and the desired target value of that state.
+If delta is specified, the specified minimum and maximum desired values may be violated, i.e. delta takes precedence over low and high.
     * **class** String.
 One of ["constant", "linear", "sinusoidal"].
 Sets the type of target.
 If "constant", the target value is held constant throughout the episode (or alternatively until resampled), if "linear", a linear function is sampled for the target, if "sinusoidal" a sinusoidal function is sampled for the target state.